Louis Bonaparte: Exile

 After his abdication, Louis Bonaparte assumed the title of Count of Saint-Leu (comte de Saint-Leu), which was a reference to his property at Saint-Leu-la-Forêt near Paris.
 He was appointed as the Constable of France in 1808, a strictly honorary title.

 After his Dutch kingdom was taken away from him, the Austrian Emperor Francis I offered him asylum.
 Between 1811 and 1813, he found refuge in Graz, where he turned to writing and poetry.
 Louis wrote to Napoleon after the latter's defeat in Russia to request that the Dutch throne be restored to him; however, Napoleon refused.
 His request to visit the Netherlands was denied several times by King William I of the Netherlands, but King William II allowed him a visit in 1840.
 Although traveling in the Netherlands under a false name, some people found out that it was their former king, which led to a cheering crowd gathering under the window of his hotel room.
 It is said that he was quite moved by this demonstration of affection from his former subjects.

 After the death of his eldest brother Joseph in 1844, Louis was seen by the Bonapartists as the rightful Emperor of the French, although Louis took little action himself to advance the claim.
-Louis's son and heir, the future Emperor Napoleon III, on the other hand, was at that time being imprisoned in France for having attempted a Bonapartist coup d'état.
+Louis's son and heir, the future Emperor Napoleon III, on the other hand, was at that time being imprisoned in France for having attempted a Bonapartist coup d'état against King Louis Philippe I.

 Louis Bonaparte died from stroke on 25 July 1846 in Livorno, and his remains were buried at Saint-Leu-la-Forêt, Île-de-France.